circlefin/payments-sample-app/README.md

 ## Test Card Numbers

-To automatically trigger certain responses from the Circle Payments API, you can use different [test card numbers](https://developers.circle.com/docs/test-card-numbers).
+To automatically trigger certain responses from the Circle Payments API, you can use some pre-defined [test card numbers](https://developers.circle.com/docs/test-card-numbers) that exercise specific behaviors.

 ## Nuxt